fiixed/Get-Your-Beer-On/README.md

 ## Future updates

 We are working on developing a backend so that users are able to leave reviews of breweries and beers.
+Stay Tuned!

 ## Contributing